vert-x/mod-lang-clojure/docs/releasing.md

 6. Close the repo, then release it (you may need to refresh the list for the release button to become active).
 7. Update the ChangeLog.
+8. Switch to release tag, build docs, and upload to tcrawley.org (for now)
+9. Update README with link to ^
-8. Wait for several hours until sonatype syncs to central.
+10. Wait for several hours until sonatype syncs to central.
-9. Announce it: twitter, clojure@, vertx@
+11. Announce it: twitter, clojure@, vertx@

 For reference: